 Peer-Reviewed Book Chapter

 Millar, Heather.
-(Forthcoming 2021).
+(2021).
 “Inter-jurisdictional transfer of hydraulic fracturing regulations among Canadian provinces.”
 Provincial Policy Laboratories: Policy Diffusion and Transfer in Canada’s Federal System.
 Edited by Brendan Boyd and Andrea Olive.
 Toronto: University of Toronto Press.

 This book chapter draws on my doctoral research to establish the conditions for technical and political learning among government officials working on hydraulic fracturing in Alberta and New Brunswick.
 The study finds that policy uncertainty, professional fora, and institutional fit guided processes of technical learning and political learning, resulting in more comprehensive regulatory frameworks than would otherwise be anticipated.